 1.6 | No processing marks visible | ||

-0.8 | Smooth surface | The direction of the work marks is discernible | Grinding, diamond turning tool finishing, finishing, cold drawing, broach processing, polishing, etc |
+0.8 | Smooth surface | Visible direction of the processing marks | Grinding, diamond turning tool finishing, finishing, cold drawing, broach processing, polishing, etc |

-0.4 | Microidentification of the direction of the machining marks | ||
+0.4 | Micro-identification of the direction of the machining marks | ||

-0.2 | The direction of the work marks is not discernible | ||
+0.2 | The direction of the processing marks is not discernible | ||

-0.1 | Brightest surface | Dull surface | Fine grinding, grinding, polishing, super fine grinding, mirror grinding, etc |
+0.1 | Brightest surface | Dull surface | Fine grinding, burnishing, polishing, super fine grinding, mirror grinding, etc |

 0.05 | Glossy finish | ||